peteryds/peteryds.github.io/README.md

 ## 📌 About Me

 I am a graduate student pursuing an MS in Applied Data Science at New College of Florida, with an undergraduate background in Geography from National Taiwan University.
-My recent focus is on spatial data and UAV remote sensing for coastal wetland monitoring.
+My recent focus is on spatial data and UAV remote sensing for mangrove ecosystem monitoring.

 Before graduate school, I spent six years in software development in Taipei, building data infrastructure and analytics tooling for quantitative trading teams.
 I currently also serve as a Teaching Assistant at New College.